R3D-R4V3N/f1-prediction-2025/README.md

 4. **Average overtakes** per circuit calculated with `estimate_overtakes.py`.
 5. **Championship standings and circuit metadata** such as track length.

-Two XGBoost regressors are trained:

-1. A *qualifying* model predicts the starting grid.
-2. A *race* model uses the predicted grid and all engineered features to forecast the finishing order.
+An XGBoost regressor uses the official starting grid and all engineered features to forecast the finishing order.

 The scripts keep track of team changes and compute various aggregates (recent results, driver performance at a circuit, reliability, etc.).